openssl/general-policies/policies/ai-policy.md

 - **Ensure correctness.** AI tools can produce plausible-looking but incorrect, insecure, or inefficient code.
 Security is critical to OpenSSL — AI-generated code must meet the same standards as any other contribution.
-- **Ensure licence compliance.** Do not submit AI-generated code if you have reason to believe it reproduces third-party copyrighted material in a way that would be incompatible with OpenSSL's licence.
+- **Avoid copyright violations.** Do not submit AI-generated code if you have reason to believe it reproduces third-party copyrighted material.
 - **Check for test coverage.** AI-generated code must be accompanied by appropriate tests, just like any other contribution.